Report for NSF Workshop on AI for Electronic Design Automation: Acknowledgments

-\begin{IEEEbiographynophoto}{Jason Cong} Jason Cong is the Volgenau Chair for Engineering Excellence Professor at the UCLA Computer Science Department (and a former department chair), with joint appointment from the Electrical and Computer Engineering Department.
-He is the director of Center for Domain-Specific Computing (CDSC) and the director of VLSI Architecture, Synthesis, and Technology (VAST) Laboratory.
-Dr. Cong’s research interests include novel architectures and compilation for customizable computing, synthesis of VLSI circuits and systems, and quantum computing.
-He is member of the National Academy of Engineering, the American Academy of Arts and Sciences, and a Fellow of ACM, IEEE, and the National Academy of Inventors.
-He is recipient of the SIA University Research Award, the EDAA Achievement Award, He was honored for the IEEE Robert N. Noyce Medal “for fundamental contributions to electronic design automation and FPGA design methods” in 2022, the Phil Kaufman Award, the highest recognition in EDA, in 2024, and the ACM Chuck Thacker Breakthrough Award in 2025 “for fundamental contributions to the design and automation of field-programmable systems and customizable computing.” \end{IEEEbiographynophoto}
+\begin{IEEEbiography}[{ }]{Jason Cong} (Fellow, IEEE) is the Volgenau Chair for Engineering Excellence Professor at the Computer Science Department, UCLA, with joint appointment from the Electrical and Computer Engineering Department.
+He is the Director of the Center for Domain-Specific Computing (CDSC) and the Director of the VLSI Architecture, Synthesis, and Technology (VAST) Laboratory.
+His research interests include novel architectures and compilation for customizable computing, synthesis of VLSI circuits and systems, and quantum computing.
+He is a member of the National Academy of Engineering, the American Academy of Arts and Sciences, and a fellow of ACM and the National Academy of Inventors.
+He was a recipient of the SIA University Research Award and the EDAA Achievement Award.
+He was honored for the IEEE Robert N. Noyce Medal “for fundamental contributions to electronic design automation and FPGA design methods” in 2022, the Phil Kaufman Award, the highest recognition in EDA, in 2024, and the ACM Chuck Thacker Breakthrough Award in 2025 “for fundamental contributions to the design and automation of field-programmable systems and customizable computing.” \end{IEEEbiography}